On $r$-to-$p$ norms of random matrices with nonnegative entries: Asymptotic normality and $\ell_\infty$-bounds for the maximizer: Introduction

 An extension of the above result for random matrices with inhomogeneous variance profile is also provided in Theorem \ref{thm:asymptotic-normality-inhom}.
 In this case, however, the matrix is required to be dense.

 A result of this flavor appears to have first been established in the seminal work of F\"{u}redi and Koml\'{o}s \cite{FK81} for the special case $r = p = 2$, where $\|\bar{A}_n\|_{2 \to 2} = \|A_n\|_{2 \to 2}$ represents $\lambda_1^{(n)}$, the largest eigenvalue of $A_n$.
 Using spectral methods, it is shown in \cite[Theorem 1]{FK81} that under the assumption that $A_n$ is a symmetric $n \times n$ random matrix with zero diagonal entries, independent, uniformly bounded off-diagonal entries having a common positive mean $\mu>0$ and variance $\sigma^2>0$ (with $\mu, \sigma$ not depending on $n$), the limit \eqref{eq-mainresult} holds with $r=p=2$, $\sigma_n = \sigma$, and $\alpha_n(2,2) = (n-1)\mu + \sigma^2/\mu,$ which coincides with the definition in \eqref{def-alphan}, when one sets $\mu_n = \mu$ and $\sigma_n^2 = \sigma^2$.
 Even for the case $p=r=2$, our result extends the asymptotic normality result of F\"{u}redi and Koml\'{o}s~\cite{FK81} in three directions: it allows for (a) sequences of possibly sparse matrices $(A_n)_{n\in\N}$, that is with $\mu_n \rightarrow 0$; (b) independent and identically distributed (i.i.d.)~off-diagonal entries satisfying suitable moment conditions, but with possibly unbounded support; (c) independent entries with possibly different variances, having a dense variance profile.
 Throughout, the assumption that the diagonal entries are identically zero is only made for simplicity of notation; the result of \cite{FK81} also allows for the diagonal entries to be drawn from another independent sequence of entries with a different common positive mean and uniformly bounded support on the diagonal, and an analogous extension can also be accommodated in our setting; see Remark \ref{rem:diag}.
+Moreover, we do not necessarily identify the optimal level of sparsity, see Remark \ref{rem:assumption-1} for an elaboration of this point.